fahimahmed1310/pustok/README.md

 # pustok

-An E-Library App built on Flutter framework and Dart programming language.
+An E-Library app built on the Flutter framework and the Dart programming language

-State Management : Provider
-Database: SQLite
+State Management: Provider Database: SQLite

 Functionalities :

-1. Authentication
+Authentication
-2. Explore books based on genre
+Explore books based on genre.
-3. Can add books on wishlist
+Users can add books to my wishlist.
-4. Can buy books but not with Payment Gateway
+Users can buy books, but not with Payment Gateway.
-5. Can read books after buying
+Users can read books after buying them.
-6. Free books can be read by anyone
+Free books can be read by anyone.

 Dependencies:
 1. lottie: ^1.4.1